alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/SoilLevel-v1.md

-# org.alljoyn.SmartSpaces.Environment.TargetSoilLevel version 1
+# org.alljoyn.SmartSpaces.Environment.SoilLevel version 1

 ## Theory of Operation

-This interface provides the capability to set a target level of soil in Clothes Washers or Clothes Washer-Dryers.
+This interface provides the capability to set the level of soil in Clothes Washers or Clothes Washer-Dryers.
+It refers to the level of dirtiness of clothes before the washing process: some washer can set it so the washing process is executed in more or less intensive way (e.g. when the the clothes are very dirty or just slightly dirty).

 The values are usually associated to descriptive labels which are out of the scope of this interface.